quicwg/base-drafts/draft-ietf-quic-transport.md

 of type CONNECTION_ID_LIMIT_ERROR.

 Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.
-Doing so may result in the peer being unwilling to immediately retire all the connection IDs, if retiring them would cause it to exceed its limit on outstanding RETIRE_CONNECTION_ID frames, as described above.

 ## Matching Packets to Connections {#packet-handling}